 Note: A DBA is only used for branding.
 We recommend forming an LLC to separate your business and personal assets.

-Step 1: Do a California Fictitious Business Name Search With the County
+Step 1: Start with a California Fictitious Business Name Search

 Your California fictitious business name must be unique and must also meet California’s business name requirements.

 Before you file, you will need to search county records to make sure your exact name isn’t already taken.
 We will provide contact information for county offices in Step 2.
 You will also need to consider any state naming rules.